tidy-finance/website/docs/50_parametric_portfolio_policies.md

 }
 ```

-The next step is to compute the portfolio weights for any vector $\theta$.
+The next step is computing the portfolio weights for any vector $\theta$.
 In the example below, we use the value-weighted portfolio as a benchmark and allow negative portfolio weights.

 ```r